sthesing/Fism/README.md

 It retains the post ID and can write it to the epi file for the Firtz.
 This enables using the app.net thread as a comment thread.

+You need an app.net token to use this.
+You can get one if you either have a developer account or you can get one using Jonathan Duerig's service [Dev-Lite](http://dev-lite.jonathonduerig.com).
+Pick one with the scope "Write post".

 ## Usage
 Fism has two command line interfaces, at the moment:
 1. Single call with options